imunir20/movie-review-sentiment-analysis/README.md

 You can run the code the same way you run any python program.
 You can use the typical "py 484_A1.py" to run the program or run it from your IDE, which is what I did.

+An accompanying report is provided that goes much more into detail about how this classifier was built.

 In this program, KNN was implemented from scratch to gain a better understanding of the algorithm (however, things like euclidean/cosine distance were used from libraries, did not make much sense to implement that from scratch)

 Highest accuracy achieved on test data: 0.81